Nodeactyl/Nodeactyl/README.md

-*There has been issues with downloading this package, if you come accross "package.json" not found, open a cmd.exe in the startup bar of your PC and then type* `npm init` *Proceed to fill out random stuff (not joking just do it), and you shouldnt have any issues after that*
+*If you have issues with downloading this package, and you come accross "package.json" not found, open a cmd.exe in the startup bar of your PC and then type* `npm init -y`*

-**IF YOU HAVE ANY ISSUES WITH THIS API, MY NAME IS DALTON BURCHARD, MY DISCORD IS** `Dalton Burchard#7705` **PLEASE JOIN THIS DISCORD AND TAG ME (OR PRIVATE MESSAGE TO IS OKAY).** https://discord.gg/beTDVtD
+**IF YOU HAVE ANY ISSUES WITH THIS API, PLEASE JOIN THIS DISCORD AND TAG ME (OR PRIVATE MESSAGE TO IS OKAY).** https://discord.gg/beTDVtD

-# Update!!
-*I will be rewriting this API, for better error handling* *^^ Guess what?* **ITS DONE**

-This API is written in NodeJS, i originally made this because  i needed a bot that can interact with my panel.
-The only library that exists for it is for JDA (One might exist for python or other languages but idk).
+`Stars are very much appreciated <3, i would really appreciate if you find this project useful to please share with your frends :)`
 ## Extras

 While this was originally meant to work with Discord.js, it will work with any of NodeJS librarys, such as socket.io and more!.

-`Stars are very much appreciated <3, i would really appreciate if you find this project useful to please share with your frends :)`

 ## Installation
 ```javascript